gogins/cloud-5/README.md

 ## Making Music

 In cloud-5, musical compositions are written as Web pages, i.e. as .html files.
-Csound orchestra code, JavaScript, and GLSL shader programs can simply be embedded in the HTML code.

 It's a good idea for each composition to be written as just one .html file.
 It should be in your cloud-5 directory.
+The Csound orchestra code, JavaScript, and GLSL shader programs can simply be embedded in the HTML file as JavaScript template strings (string literals).

 There are many ways to write compositions, because the capabilities of Csound, Strudel, and HTML5 are so vast.